Lāčplēsis Day

 Lāčplēsis Day (Lāčplēša diena) is a memorial day for soldiers who fought for the independence of Latvia.
-It is celebrated on November 11th, marking the decisive victory by the Latvian Army over the West Russian Volunteer Army – a joint Russian-German volunteer force led by the warlord Pavel Bermondt-Avalov – at the 1919 Battle of Riga during the Latvian War of Independence, thus safeguarding the independence of the nascent nation.
-It initially was a day of honoring the 743 soldiers that fell in the battles around the Riga area.
+It is celebrated on November 11th, marking the decisive victory by the Latvian Army over the joint Russian-German West Russian Volunteer Army led by the warlord Pavel Bermondt-Avalov at the 1919 Battle of Riga during the Latvian War of Independence, thus safeguarding the independence of the nascent nation.
+It initially was a day of honoring the 743 soldiers that fell in the Battle of Riga.

-The Latvian War of Independence (1918-1919)
+A popular commemorative symbol, introduced by the LNT television channel in 2007 and supported by the Latvian Ministry of Defence, is a victory sign-shaped Latvian flag ribbon worn on the left chest.
+It is often worn throughout November.

+Background

-The Republic of Latvia was proclaimed on November 18, 1918 by the People's Council of Latvia at the city of Riga.
-The territory of Latvia had been overrun by the army of the German Empire.
-After the end of World War I, the German empire army stationed in Latvia was ordered by Allied forces to work with the Latvian army to defend against the Bolshevik invasion of December 1918.
-The German army soon turned against the Latvians in April 1919, hoping to make Latvia subject to Germany.
-The Estonian Army including the North Latvian Brigade defeated the German forces at Cēsis in June 1919.
+The Republic of Latvia was proclaimed on November 18, 1918, by the People's Council of Latvia at the city of Riga.
+The territory of Latvia had been overrun by the Imperial German Army.
+After the end of World War I, the Imperial German Army stationed in Latvia was ordered by Allied forces to work with the Latvian Army to defend against the Bolshevik invasion of December 1918.
+The Imperial German Army soon turned against the Latvians in April 1919, hoping to make Latvia subject to Germany.
+The Estonian Army including the North Latvian Brigade defeated the Imperial German forces in the Battle of Cēsis in June 1919.
 Former soldiers of the German Empire and Russian Empire regrouped and reinvaded Latvia in the fall of 1919.
 The outnumbered Latvian Army fought valiantly and was victorious on November 11, 1919.
-Latvia signed a peace treaty with Russia on August 11, 1920, finalizing the Latvian success in their Wars for Independence.
+The Latvian–Soviet Peace Treaty was signed on August 11, 1920, finalizing the Latvian success in their war of independence.

-Creation of Lāčplēsis Day
+History

+In the Republic of Latvia (1918–1940)

-After the West Russian Volunteer Army was pushed out of Riga, writer Karlis Skalbe, a Latvian writer, compared the fighting spirit of the Latvian Armed Forces against the German/Russian volunteer army to the "spirit of Lāčplēsis".
-Lāčplēsis directly translates to "bearslayer" in English and was a highly regarded symbolic figure in Latvian culture.
-The Constitutional Assembly of Latvia created the Order of Lāčplēsis soon after to commemorate instrumental figures in the Latvian victory over the invaders.
+After the West Russian Volunteer Army was pushed out of Riga, Latvian writer Kārlis Skalbe compared the fighting spirit of the Latvian Armed Forces against the German/Russian volunteer army to the "spirit of Lāčplēsis".The Constitutional Assembly of Latvia created the Order of Lāčplēsis soon after to commemorate instrumental figures in the Latvian victory over the invaders.
 On November 11, 1920, the first solemn awarding ceremony of the Lāčplēsis War Orders took place on the Esplanade Park in Riga, in which the Chairman of the Constitutional Assembly Jānis Čakste presented orders to the first 288 Knights of the Order.
 These 288 Knights were mainly soldiers and instructors who fought bravely against the invading Germans and Russians to secure independence.

-On November 1, 1928, the Order of Lāčplēsis was ceased to be awarded, and Lāčplēsis Day became a massive army holiday, celebrated by army garrisons through parades, feasts, concerts, and solemn events.
-The "knights" of the war order and injured/disabled in combat were especially honored during the Lāčplēsis Day festivities.
-These annual parades on the 11th of November went on for 20 years before the USSR invaded and occupied Latvia.
+On November 1, 1928, the Order of Lāčplēsis ceased to be awarded, and Lāčplēsis Day became a massive army holiday, celebrated by army garrisons through parades, feasts, concerts, and solemn events.
+The recipients of the war order and those injured or disabled in combat were especially honored during the Lāčplēsis Day festivities.
+These annual parades on the 11th of November went on for 20 years before the Soviet Union invaded and occupied Latvia.